 Endorsed by celebrities, politicians and thought leaders alike, the initial campaign received 2.5 million social media impressions, with the #GivingTuesday hashtag trending nationally and ultimately being mentioned 185,000 times online.
 In light of the enormous response since its launch, the movement’s organizers created a new website this year – a move aimed at doubling the number of charities participating in the event.
 And given last year’s success, participants are eyeing even bigger results this year.

 If you want to join the ranks of the organizations participating in #GivingTuesday this year, read on for tips to maximize your own one-day campaign.
+For even more actionable insights and tips, check out Classy’s Giving Tuesday Resource Library where you can download more than 50 Giving Tuesday resources for free.

 1. Set Clear Goals